 Please note: If you do not submit an EU Undergraduate Scholarship application form, or submit your form after the deadline, you will not be considered even if you satisfy the other eligibility criteria.

 Notification of an Award

-Students who are successfully awarded an EU Scholarship will be notified in writing by the University of Northampton in September 2017.
-Students will be required to advise Student Finance England of their UK bank account details as SFE will be making the payment our behalf.
+If you are awarded an EU Undergraduate Scholarship you will be notified by email in September of the year you start your course.
+You will be required to advise Student Finance England of your UK bank account details as they will be making the payment on our behalf.

-General Terms & Conditions
+General Terms and Conditions

 - The University reserves the right to withdraw an award from anyone who is found to have misled the University about any aspect of their eligibility and may seek repayment of any monies already paid to them.

-- In cases not covered by the above terms and conditions, or where a student claims exceptional circumstances, or disputes a decision not to make payments, the Chief Operating Officer or his/her nominee will decide on any variations to these terms and conditions, and his/her decision will be final.
+- In cases not covered by the above terms and conditions, or where a student claims exceptional circumstances, or disputes a decision not to make payments, the Chief Operating Officer or his/her nominee will decide on any variations to these terms and conditions, and his/her decision will be final